seharsalman26/QualtBot/README.md

 If asked how to deploy, select Use existing repo.
 Note: You will need to fork the QualtBot repo and link to the forked version.

-In the Repository URL field, paste this exact link: https://github.com/YOUR_GITHUB_USERNAME/QualtBot
+In the Repository URL field, paste the link to your forked QualtBot repository which should look something like the link below, but remember to replace YOU_GITHUB_USERNAME with your username: https://github.com/YOUR_GITHUB_USERNAME/QualtBot

 Leave the "Branch" as main and "Main file path" as chatbot.py.